A classic fit

 If the bane of your existence is that it can take too long to switch your AirPods from your iPhone to your Mac, or if you accidentally curse at your boss because you're in a rage because your AirPods didn't switch fast enough from listening to music or answering the phone, the upgrade starts to look much more appealing.

-If you've tried playing Fortnight on your iPhone with AirPods and threw them in the trash because the lag time was atrocious, you should think about upgrading from the first-generation to the second-generation AirPods.
+If you've tried playing Call of Duty mobile on your iPhone with AirPods and threw them in the trash because the lag time was atrocious, you should think about upgrading from the first-generation to the second-generation AirPods.

 A better phone call experience

-Thanks to the H1 chip, AirPods 2 has longer support for talk time than its predecessor.
-Apple notes up to 50% more, though lists talk time as three hours (AirPods 1 has two hours of talk time).
+Thanks to the H1 chip, when comparing AirPods 2 vs. AirPods, the second-gen has longer support for talk time than its predecessor.
+Apple notes up to 50% more, though lists talk time as three hours (original AirPods has two hours of talk time).

-The H1 chip also improves how fast you connect to an incoming phone call from listening to some other form of audio, like music or videos up to 1.5 times faster.
+The H1 chip also improves how fast you connect to an incoming phone call from listening to some other form of audio, like music or videos, which is up to 1.5 times faster.
 This may seem like a small improvement, but if you usually find yourself saying, "Hello?
 Hello?
 Hello?" every time you answer the phone, you can cut out one-and-a-half of those hellos with AirPods 2.

 Apple also improved the audio and voice quality of the second-generation AirPods.
 Not only will you be able to hear your phone conversations better, but you'll also sound better to people you're on the phone with.

 If you've never bought a pair of AirPods, and you're ready to make the jump, it's a no-brainer that you should get the second-generation model over the first.
-They're the exact same price.
+However, the next question is whether you should spend an additional 40 dollars and upgrade to the AirPods 2 with a Wireless Charging Case.

-Should you buy just the Wireless Charging Case for your AirPods 1?
+Should you buy just the Wireless Charging Case for your original AirPods?

 Wireless for all

-If you already own the first-generation AirPods, you can still be part of the cool kids club with the wireless Charging Case.
+If you already own AirPods, you can still be part of the cool kids club with the wireless Charging Case.
 It supports both first and second-generation AirPods.